-This map of Green River, Wyoming was created in 1875 by E.S.
+This historic map of Green River, Wyoming was created in 1875 by E.S.
 Glover.
 The hand drawn scene shows a picturesque view of Green River, Wyoming Territory, looking north.
-500 people lived in Green River at the time.
+At the time this image was created, only 500 people lived in Green River.

 The map reads: